 Larger tumors that compress the adjacent brainstem may affect other local cranial nerves, leading to facial weakness, numbness and tingling, and impaired sensation in the face and mouth on the involved side.

-Depending on the exact location of the acoustic neuroma, UPMC offers several microsurgical approaches as well as Gamma Knife® radiosurgery.
+Depending on the exact location of the acoustic neuroma, the UPMC Acoustic Neuroma Center offers several microsurgical approaches as well as Gamma Knife® radiosurgery.

 Acoustic neuroma symptoms may include: